The Last Story of Mina Lee by Nancy Jooyoun Kim (Park Row Books)

 9. Why did Margot resist embracing her past so much?

 It’s important to note that Margot never experiences the Mina that we, as readers, see, know, and love throughout this book.
 Margot never witnesses her mother fall in love.
 She never knows the full story of why she had fled to America.
 Although her mother clearly makes so many sacrifices for her, Margot views her mother as often harsh, secretive, inaccessible.
 For this reason and in the context of a society that often doesn’t fully embrace other cultures, as an adult, Margot resents her mother; she is ashamed of what her mother represents because she has internalized some of the mainstream views, even xenophobia, and racism against her.
 She judges her mother by the standards of the larger culture: “Why didn’t her mother learn to speak English?”
 Of course, this is only until her mother dies, which opens up the opportunity to finally get to know her mother, not only as a mother but as a woman with an extraordinary story and life.

 10. What is the number one take away you want your readers to leave with after finishing Mina’s story?

-I hope this books sparks conversation about the mysteries, the secrets, and the silences within our own families.
-I hope this story encourages readers to ask the questions they’ve always wanted ask of the people whom they love the most.
+I hope this book sparks conversation about the mysteries, the secrets, and the silences within our own families.
+I hope this story encourages readers to ask the questions they’ve always wanted to ask of the people whom they love the most.
 I hope we risk discomfort more.